Department of Computer Information Systems

 UC: Breadth Elective

-This course introduces students to the fundamentals of HTML and CSS, which are two of the core technologies used to build websites.
-In this project-based course, students learn how to build modern websites using professional tools and workflows.
-Topics include design principles, responsive layouts, interactivity, video and audio, accessibility, performance optimization and version control systems.
+This course introduces students to HTML and CSS, which are the core client-side programming languages used to build websites.
+In this project-based course, students learn how to develop modern websites using professional tools and workflows.
+Topics include design principles, responsive layouts, video and audio, accessibility, performance optimization and version control systems.

 CIS 299.
 Independent Study.1-6 Credits.